 Students can prepare for the DELF A1.1 Prim exam proposed by the Ministry of National Education within the Alliance Française de Phoenix

-Juniors 3
+Juniors 3 (Delf A1 Prep)

 9-11 years old (CE1 adapted for non-French speakers)